apitoolkit/apitoolkit-landing/content/blog/web-api-performance/index.md

 One of the most important aspects of API design is how you structure your endpoint URLs.
 A good endpoint structure should be intuitive, consistent, and follow the [RESTful principles](https://apitoolkit.io/blog/anomalies-in-restful-apis/).
 This can help you avoid confusion and errors among API consumers and developers, as well as improve the readability and maintainability of your code.

-#### Best practices for designing intuitive and consistent endpoint URLs:
+#### Best practices for designing intuitive and consistent endpoint URLs

 - Use nouns to signify both singular and collective resources, like /users for a group of individuals, /products for a range of items, or /orders for a series of purchases.